IMPORTANT NOTICES

 Identity theft is a widespread national challenge.
 Many Ohioans have become victims, and their identities used to file fraudulent unemployment claims in both the traditional unemployment and Pandemic Unemployment Assistance programs.
 Last month, ODJFS issued 1.7 million 1099-G tax forms to individuals in whose names unemployment benefits were paid in 2020.
 Many of those individuals were never paid unemployment benefits and did not know their identity had been compromised until they received a 1099-G form

 Looking for a job?
 Or looking to post a job opening?
-There are over 40,000 job postings on the JobSearch.Ohio.Gov website from 642 unique companies.
+There are thousands of job postings on the JobSearch.Ohio.Gov website from hundreds of companies.
 We encourage individuals or employers to visit the website and apply for a position or post their job opportunities.

 Public Assistance Programs: To apply for, renew or update cash, food, medical or child care assistance, call 1-844-640-6446 or click to apply at www.benefits.ohio.gov.
 You can drop off documents in the drop box located at the main entrance on Fourth Street.
 (Please do not leave cash or checks in this box).

-Protective Services: Normal business hours, Monday-Friday 7:30 a.m. - 4:30 p.m. and emergent on-call services 24 hours a day, seven days a week.
+Child and Adult Protective Services: Normal business hours, Monday-Friday 7:30 a.m. - 4:30 p.m.
+Emergency on-call services 24 hours a day, seven days a week.
 If you have questions about your case, please contact your caseworker by phone or email.

 Workforce and OhioMeansJobs Services: The OMJ resource room is open to the public.
 No appointment necessary.
 Call us to learn about our employment assistance services, 419-282-5000.
 See the LOCAL JOBS button on our main page.
 If you have internet access, search for jobs at www.ohiomeansjobs.com .